AdobeDocs/experience-manager-65.en/help/sites-developing/page-templates-editable.md

 >[!NOTE]
 >
 >In the Configuration Browser, you can edit the global folder and activate the **Editable Templates** option if you wish to create templates within this folder, however this is not recommended best practice.
+>
+>See the [Configuration Browser](/help/sites-administering/configurations.md) documentation for more information.

 ### ACLs and Groups {#acls-and-groups}